Filing a Complaint

 What is an Assessment Review Board?

-This information; must be requested in writing directly to the Assessment Department.
-Requests can be faxed, emailed or mailed to the Assessors at the address listed to the right.
+This information must be requested in writing directly to the Assessment Department.
+Requests can be emailed or mailed to the Assessors at the address listed to the right.

 Use the form(s) below to make a formal request after you have spoken with an assessor.
-Use the assessment information request reference to help fill out the forms(s).
+Use the assessment information request reference to help fill out the form(s).